grking/python-wayland/README.md

 ## Refreshing Protocols

-The package is installed with the latest Wayland stable and staging protocols already built-in.
+The package is installed with the latest Wayland stable and staging protocols already built-in (`wayland/protocols.json`).
 Refreshing the protocol definitions is optional.
-It requires some additional Python dependencies:

-* `pip install lxml`
-* `pip install requests`
+It requires the python library `lxml` to be installed.

 To rebuild the Wayland protocols from the locally installed protocol definitions: